“Sucks to B-U!”

 I was losing hope and began to panic.
 It was feeling like I made the biggest mistake in my life, dropping thousands-and-thousands of dollars in a seemingly fruitless education.

-It was a Wednesday, a week after my call with Fara, when I received a phone call from a number with the area code “212.”
+It was a Wednesday, when I received a phone call from a number with the area code “212.”
 My heart started racing, hoping it was a recruiter from New York City.
 And it was!
 A recruiter at Merrill Lynch called to set up an interview, which was going to take place on Thursday, the following day.
 Right after the phone call, I left class, packed my bags, and took the next bus home to Queens.

 I prepped all night for the interview, researching everything about Merrill Lynch and its top brass.
 For hours, I would practice hundreds of interview questions most commonly asked in the financial services industry, and memorized everything on my resume.
 I made sure no loose ends were left unattended.